Split Sizing for Wedding Dresses: Your Complete FAQ Guide

 Will I Still Need Alterations If I Order Split Sizes?

 Yes.
 Split sizing improves the starting fit but does not replace alterations.
+Brides will almost always still need:

-• Strap or sleeve adjustments
+Strap or sleeve adjustments.

-• Train length tweaks
+Train length tweaks.

-• Potential waist refinements
+Potential waist refinements.

 Does Split Sizing Make Alterations Cheaper?

-Split sizing reduces the amount of reconstruction required at the bodice or hips, which can save time or prevent more complex tailoring.
+Not necessarily cheaper, but often more efficient and more accurate.
+Split sizing reduces the amount of reconstruction required at the bodice or hips.
+This can save time or prevent more complex tailoring.
 It also helps preserve the gown’s original proportions, which can make the alteration process smoother.

 How Do I Know If I Should Choose Split Sizing?